 - As with spaying, castrating your dog will alter their hormones, which can on occasion result in a change in coat texture.
 Should this occur, you can discuss with your vet about possible remedying through diet and vitamin supplements.

 - If your dog is especially nervous, castration can make them worse due to the lack of testosterone.
 In such cases, it’s best to discuss castration with one of our veterinary surgeons.

 If you have any questions or concerns about castration, please do not hesitate to contact us.

-Pet Health Club members get 20% off neutering!
+Receive 20% off neutering with our Pet Health Club!
 Click here to find out how you can save money!